cdibbs/neoman/readme.md

 # Neoman Template Manager
 neoman - _Old Saxon_.
 None, nobody.

 A template manager that intends to be _nobody_ and _nothing_; it does not want to impose on your code.
-Neoman knows that your code shouldn't have to become a template, _for it already is one._ :smiley:
+Neoman knows that your code shouldn't have to become a template, _because it already is one._ :relieved:

 ## Basic Usage